PelagicCreatures/sargasso/README.md

 ```

 ### Using managed Web Workers

-Offload compute heavy tasks to a new thread and listen for result
+You should offload compute heavy tasks to a new thread when possible.

-Pass in a url of a web worker js file or create an inline web worker
-from string of raw code.
+Sargasso controllers have build in managed Web Workers that can be defined in external scripts or inline code blobs simplifying the management of running workers.

-The worker code does the work when it receives an onmessage event
+The worker code runs when it receives an onmessage event

-e.data contains the params for our worker

-This web worker, once installed, could be used by many instances so sargasso sets e.data.uid to the id on the instance that is invoking the worker which we need to pass back in the postMessage so we know who is who.
+A web worker, once installed, could be used by many instances so sargasso sets e.data.uid to the id on the instance that is invoking the worker which we need to pass back in the postMessage so we know who is who.

 ```
 class MySubClass extends Sargasso {